Parsl/parsl/docs/userguide/execution.rst

 It allows users to prescribe the minimum and maximum number of blocks to be used on a given executor as well as a parameter (*p*) to control the level of parallelism.
-Parallelism is expressed as the ratio of task execution capacity and active tasks (running tasks + dependency resolved but waiting tasks) A parallelism value of 1 represents aggressive scaling where as many resources as possible are used; parallelism close to 0 represents the opposite situation in which as few resources as possible (i.e., min_blocks) are used.
+Parallelism is expressed as the ratio of task execution capacity and active tasks (running tasks) and available tasks (tasks with their dependencies met, but waiting for execution) A parallelism value of 1 represents aggressive scaling where as many resources as possible are used; parallelism close to 0 represents the opposite situation in which as few resources as possible (i.e., min_blocks) are used.
 By selecting a fraction between 0 and 1,